The Method of Ellipcenters for Strongly Convex Functions: The Method of Ellipcenters

 The asymmetry between the two tables is genuine.
-In function values ME matches GD-exact and Theorem~\ref{thm:strict} gives a further improvement.
-In iterate distance, GD with optimal step $2/(\mu+L)$ achieves $\bigl((\kappa-1)/(\kappa+1)\bigr)^2$ without the $\kappa$ factor, through a co-coercivity cancellation that is not available for ME with general $f$. \end{remark}
+In function values ME matches GD-exact and Theorem~\ref{thm:strict} improves it further.
+In iterate distance, GD with step $2/(\mu+L)$ avoids the $\kappa$ factor through a co-coercivity cancellation not available for ME with general $f$. \end{remark}